 This enables us to show that an operation can be reconstructed from it's action on $(\pp^{\infty})^{\times r}$, for all $r$.
-This is our Main result Theorem \ref{MAIN}:
+This is our main result (see Theorem \ref{MAIN}):

 \begin{theorem} Let $A^*$ be a theory, obtained from $\Omega^*$ by change of coefficients, and $B^*$ be any theory in the sense of Definition \ref{goct}.
 Fix $n,m\in\zz$.
-Then there is one-to-one correspondence between additive operations $A^n\stackrel{G}{\row}B^m$ and transformations
+Then there is a one-to-one correspondence between additive operations $A^n\stackrel{G}{\row}B^m$ and families of homomorphisms